 You may also find that the more people who are sober around you, the easier it is to quit.
 One or two friends may not be enough to keep the whole squad sober, but the more people to support each other the more the group’s chances increase.
 Unlike physics, sobriety has very few exact numbers so your results may vary.

 Minimum Viable Product (MVP) – when you’re building anything from a car to an app, it can be advantageous to start by building an MVP.
-Instead of a fully featured product that takes months to build, you build a product that only has enough features to be valuable.
+Instead of a fully featured product that takes months to build, try building a product that only has enough features to be valuable.
 This minimal approach gives you faster results, because you can get your product to the market sooner.

 Much like the other advice I give, this shouldn’t be considered medical or scientific.
 While I haven’t had a drink in a few years, it doesn’t mean I am an expert, or that I use these specific mental models everyday to help me stay sober.
 If anything, quitting alcohol has given me the opportunity to clear my head and do some reading.
 Through this reading, I’ve been able to make my life a just a little better with every passing day.

 My hope is that you can use these models, to help you change the way you think about sobriety and drinking.
-For more about Mental Models, check out the amazing Farnam Street Blog.
+For more about Mental Models, check out the amazing Farnam Street Blog or checkout the book Super Thinking.
 The author Shane Parrish “helps you master the best of what other people have already figured out” in every element of your life.